 Photo of Yuliya Gevrenova Yuliya Gevrenova

 Yuliya Gevrenova is an associate in the Life Sciences Practice Group.
+She advises clients across a wide range of regulatory, compliance and procedural issues, focusing on EU and Public International law.

-She advises clients across a wide range of regulatory, compliance and procedural issues in the food and pharmaceutical sectors, focusing on EU and Public International regulatory advice.
+Yuliya Gevrenova is an associate in the Life Sciences Practice Group.
+She advises clients across a wide range of regulatory, compliance and procedural issues, focusing on EU and Public International law.